-People have the right to use natural resources and processes for reasonable economic purpose and enjoyment, commensurate with the responsibility to restore, enhance and maintain the integrity of the Great Lakes -St. Lawrence Basin Ecosystem.
+People have the right to use natural resources and ecological processes for economic purpose and enjoyment, commensurate with the responsibility to rehabilitate and maintain the integrity of the Great Lakes -St. Lawrence Basin Ecosystem.

 People and their governments in the Great Lakes-St. Lawrence Basin are stewards of the Ecosystem; this entails a responsibility to enhance and maintain the health of the Ecosystem for the use, benefit and enjoyment of the current and future generations.